At a glance

 - TAP (trypsin activation peptide).

-- fPLI (feline Pancreatic Lipase Immunoreactivity) – This test measures feline pancreatic-specific lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
+- fPLI (feline Pancreatic Lipase Immunoreactivity): A measure of feline pancreatic-specific lipase (an enzyme secreted by the pancreas which breaks down fat) immunoreactivity in serum.
 Normal levels are 2.0-6.8ug/dL, in cats with mild or resolving pancreatitis, levels may be 6.8-12ug/dL and cats with pancreatitis, over 12ug/dL.

-- Once the cat is able to eat on his or her own, feed small frequent and highly digestible low-fat food.
+Once the cat is able to eat on his or her own, feed small frequent and highly digestible low-fat food such as boiled chicken breast or Hills i/d.

 The prognosis depends on the severity of the disease, and if hepatic lipidosis or pancreatic necrosis have occurred along with complications (such as DIC) and concurrent illness.